jamespmernin/Rails-Ninja/README.md

   - `Sensei.first.dojo`
   - `Sensei.second.dojo`

-> Note: Try adding the Awesome Print gem if you'd like the data to look nicer in your terminal.
-You can also use `pry`
+> Note: Try adding the [Awesome Print](https://github.com/awesome-print/awesome_print) gem if you'd like the data to look nicer in your terminal.
+You can also using [pry](https://github.com/rweng/pry-rails) for rails

 ## Routes
 Your data is in the database ready to go, so let's set up some endpoints so it can be accessed.
 Navigate to your `config/routes.rb` file and add: